"Justification is illustrated in the Old Testament" Page 3 of 6 (series: Lessons on Romans)

 2. Sometime after that, Abraham had a son by Hagar when he was eighty-six years old (Gen 16:16).

-one year had to elapse between the two events so that at the outside Abraham was eighty-five years old when righteousness was imputed to him.
+3. At least one year had to elapse between the two events so that at the outside Abraham was eighty-five years old when righteousness was imputed to him.

 4. Ishmael was thirteen years old when both he and Abraham were circumcised (Gen 17:25–26).